brandur/sorg/content/fragments/understand-deeply.md

 understand what it's trying to do.

 Aim to be an engineer and not just a user.
-Start with the manual, and aim not just to understand, but to understand deeply.
+Start with the manual, and endeavor not just to understand, but to understand deeply.

 [1] In retrospect, this turned out to be an especially
     prevalent trait among early Heroku engineers, but I use